markremmey/gpt-rag-mcp/README.md

 The code will be packaged and deployed to the App Service with the tag `azd-service:mcpServer`

 From there, you can interact with the MCP server over `SSE` via the `https:\\webappname.azurewebsites.net\sse` endpoint using the MCP inspector you have running from the commands above.

+## Container Images (Preview)

+We will be publishing a set of container images that represent the `golden` images based on the repo releases.
+You will be able to directly pull from these public container registries for fast deployment